 Definition of Pleonasm

-Pleonasm is derived from a Greek word that means “excess”.
-It is a rhetorical device which can be defined as the use of a second or more words (phrase) to express an idea.
-These words are redundant such as in the following examples of pleonasm, “burning fire” and “black darkness.”
-Sometimes, pleonasm is also called tautology, which is the repetition of words.
+Pleonasm is derived from a Greek word that means “excess.”
+It is a rhetorical device that can be defined as the use of two or more words (a phrase) to express an idea.
+These words are redundant, such as in these examples of pleonasm” “burning fire,” and “black darkness.”
+Sometimes, pleonasm is called “tautology,” which is the repetition of words.

 However, pleonasm is a combination of two or more words which are more than those required for clear expression.
 For example, “I saw it with my own eyes.”